nrwtaylor/stack-agent-thing/BUILD.md

 set tabstospaces
 ```
 --
-Why is the ibdata1 file continuously growing in MySQL
+Why is the `ibdata1` file continuously growing in MySQL

 https://www.percona.com/blog/2013/08/20/why-is-the-ibdata1-file-continuously-growing-in-mysql/

- The only way is to start the database with fresh ibdata1.
-To do that you would need to take a full logical backup with mysqldump.
-Then stop MySQL and remove all the databases, ib_logfile* and ibdata* files.
+ The only way is to start the database with fresh `ibdata1`.
+To do that you would need to take a full logical backup with `mysqldump`.
+Then stop MySQL and remove all the databases, `ib_logfile`* and `ibdata`* files.
 When you start MySQL again it will create a new fresh shared tablespace.
 Then, recover the logical dump.
 ```shell
 mysqldump project_stack_dev_db -u root -p | gzip -c | ssh nick@ash "cat > /home/nick/snapshots/project_stack_dev_db_snapshot_2019-21-01.sql"
 ```